timvw/tunnelbay/README.md

     Bay-->>Client: Public HTTP response
 ```

 From the end-user’s perspective they just load the shared URL; behind the scenes TunnelBay is acting like a programmable reverse proxy that bridges public traffic to your private network without needing any inbound connectivity.
+For a deeper look at how HTTPS traffic flows through Traefik and Flux-managed infrastructure, see the [Kubernetes deployment guide](docs/kubernetes-deployment.md#request-flow).

 ## Components at a glance